-She has a proven track-record of carrying out research which is practice- and policy-oriented.
-She has worked extensively throughout Asia.
-She has conducted research on transitional justice in post-conflict-Nepal, the worst forms of child labour, children’s rights, economic livelihoods, gender-based violence and the peace negotiations in the Philippines, Sudan and Sri Lanka.
+Yvette has a proven track-record of carrying out research which is practice- and policy-oriented.
+She has expertise in qualitative research methods and data analysis.
+She has strong ability to establish relationships with practitioners, researchers and personnel from national, regional and international organisations.
+In addition to her extensive field work in Nepal, she has also conducted research on the worst forms of child labour, children’s rights, economic livelihoods, gender-based violence and the peace negotiations in the Philippines, Sudan and Sri Lanka.

 She has worked for various organisations including the International Development Law Organization (Sri Lanka), the Australian Human Rights Centre (Australia), the United Nations Office of Legal Affairs (US), Baker & McKenzie (Australia and Thailand), The Asia Foundation (Philippines) and the Centre for International Cooperation and Security (UK).
 She was also a Visiting Fellow at the University of Oxford and the Australian National University.

 Yvette completed her doctoral studies at the University of New South Wales where she lectured in a range of subjects at undergraduate and postgraduate level, including development studies, international relations, social science and qualitative research methods.